cse110-fa21-group29/cse110-fa21-group29/admin/misc/developer-workflow.md

 			* `feat/6-initial-menu-bar`
 			* `bug/17-repeated-recipes`
 			* `bug/12`
-3. The developer will also move the issue from “Sprint To Do” to “In Progress”
+3. The developer will also move the issue from “To Do” to “In Progress”
 4. The developer will add commits with their work (specific to this feature)
 	* When code is committed, we will use `prettier` (code formatting) and `eslint` (preventing bugs/unnecessary code) to ensure consistency
 		* These tools work automatically, and will modify your code as you are committing